JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/setup_sqlalchemy_2/index.md

 ![step2](./steps/step2.png)

-I will click on **Test Connection**, just to verify everything is working fine.
+I will click **Test Connection**, just to verify everything is working fine.

 Once the connection is successful, I will click on **Apply** and then **OK**.